My picks for the best large camping tents on the market right now, whether you’re camping with a group of friends or the whole family.

 If you’re looking for tall camping tents that you can stand up inside, cabin-style tents are usually a good bet with steeper walls and ceilings.

-The Core Instant Cabin Tent is one of my favorites for its easy, instant set up (about two minutes) and roomy interior.
+The Core Instant Cabin Tent is one of my favorites and another one of the best large family camping tents for its easy, instant set up (about two minutes) and roomy interior.

 It’s made from durable 68D Polyester and its floor is made from 125gsm P.E.